-micro2 Shield Set for iPod Nano
+micro2 Shield Set for iPod nano full review

 zCover’s micro2 Shield Set for iPod nano (2G) is a mouthful of a name for a bite-sized iPod cover.
 Available in three colours (red, blue and black), these silicone cases are ruggedised around the edges, making for a firmer grip of the music player, and offering a little extra impact resistance in case you drop the iPod.
 These rugged edges are attractive to look at, consisting of three rectangular boxes down each of the iPod’s left and right sides.
 Without the cover, a nano is approximately 7mm thick; with its zCover on this extends to 13mm at the thickest point.
 While you do generate extra bulk, the diminutive nature of the nano means it will still fit comfortably in your pocket, with or without its coat on.